The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Massachusetts, US

 Offers Telehealth

-Ludy Shih is a Neurologist in Boston, Massachusetts.
+Ludy Shih is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Shih is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Shih is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Opsoclonus-Myoclonus Syndrome